 This shouldn’t imply that learning means giggling and chaos–joy comes in many forms, and high-pressure academic learning that pursues proficiency rarely produces it.
 But make it a point to look.

 While only an opinion, I genuinely believe that the vast majority of social ills that plague us–as a planet, not just in one country–stem from a surplus of bad work.
 At the very best, they tempt us with regular paychecks, which allow a mortgage and a car payment, and soon we’re seemingly stuck; life moves quickly downhill at that point.
 (See Arthur Miller’s Death of a Salesman or Franz Kafka’s The Metamorphosis.)

-And because we’ve all had jobs that sucked, it’s easy to shrug it off as a necessary evil in life, but it’s not.
+And because we’ve all had terrible jobs, it’s easy to shrug it off as a necessary evil in life, but it’s not.
 Work that demeans, dehumanizes, mechanizes, and depersonalizes individuals also, by design, demean, dehumanizes, mechanizes, and depersonalizes society at large, and telling people to “be thankful they have a job” is an antiquated response that misses the point.

 People do need to be thankful for work, but that has nothing to do with efforts to improve the nature of the work itself.

 The curse of social conditioning and norm-referencing here is also at play: we see it on sitcoms, read about it on facebook, and see it when we’re at a fast-food restaurant, called by a telemarketer, or spammed in our email.
 It becomes easy to accept, but bad work is crippling.
 Work can be the intersection of passion, talent, training, and opportunity, or it can be a 65-year trudge that makes life almost unbearable.